kawu/parseme-cupt/README.md

-**The repository has moved to https://gitlab.com/parseme/cupt-parser.**
+**The parser moved to a new repository: https://gitlab.com/parseme/cupt-parser.**

 # Python CUPT parser